Cuba is GMT – 5 hours.

 Cuba has typical Caribbean weather, which means that on the whole it is warm and pleasant for most of the year.
 Unlike the 4 seasons we get back home, the weather in Cuba can be broken down into 3 categories: dry season, wet season and hurricane season.

-This runs from November to April and are is most popular season with tourists who long for sunshine, beautiful beaches and perfect temperatures ranging between 22.0 °C (72 °F) and 22.0 °C (77 °F).
-There are occasional cold fronts where temperatures can drop to as low as 10.0 °C (72 °F) and with climate change affecting all parts of the world it is difficult to say how often these will take place.
+This runs from November to April and is the most popular season with tourists who long for sunshine, beautiful beaches and perfect temperatures ranging between 22.0 °C (72 °F) and 25.0 °C (77 °F).
+There are occasional cold fronts where temperatures can drop to as low as 10.0 °C (50 °F) and with climate change affecting all parts of the world it is difficult to say how often these will take place.
 Generally though, they are short spells lasting only a couple of days.
 It is advisable though to bring some appropriate clothing for these months.

 This time of year is Cuba’s peak season and hotels and private home-stays can get fully booked so it is worth booking your trip with enough time in advance if possible, although last – minute bookings can often be arranged.

-This runs from May to October and for welcomed by the locals as a brief respite before the hot summer months ahead.
-Tropical downpours are brief and heavy and will not impact on your trip in fact you’ll probably find it quite refreshing!
+This runs from May to October and is welcomed by the locals as a brief respite before the hot summer months ahead.
+Tropical downpours are brief and heavy and will not impact on your trip, in fact you’ll probably find it quite refreshing!

 The two hottest months of the year are July and August where temperatures can get as high as 38 °C (100 °F) on the eastern side of the island, though in Havana where the Northeast trade winds provide a steady welcome breeze temperatures tend to hover around the 32 °C (90°F) mark.
 High levels of humidity can make these months uncomfortable, particularly inland and in the east.